siderolabs/talos/website/content/docs/v0.13/Cloud Platforms/hetzner.md

 There are two options to upload your own.

-1. Run an instance in rescue mode and replase the system OS with the Talos image
+1. Run an instance in rescue mode and replaces the system OS with the Talos image
 2. Use [Hashicorp packer](https://www.packer.io/docs/builders/hetzner-cloud) to prepare an image

 ### Rescue mode